manuelolmos/resume/src/resume.md

 * Development and maintenance of backends application coded in Ruby and Erlang

+* Developed Weather app for the National Metereological Service from Buenos Aires.

 * Developed iOS app to submit match predictions on the football World Cup 2014

 ### Plusnewmedia
 iOS Developer 2014 - August 2015